 Quantum Spin Hall States in 1T'-WTe2 and 1T'-WSe2

 A topological insulator is a material that is insulating in its interior but conductive on its boundary.
 In two dimensions, this implies dissipationless current-carrying edges that are robust against disorder.
 We studied the Quantum spin Hall edge states of transition-metal dichalcogenides 1T'-WTe2 and 1T'-WSe2.
 Below is a conductance map of a 1T'-WSe2 domain showing enhanced density of states at its edges.

 Scanning Tunneling Microscopy

 Scanning tunneling microscopy (STM) is a powerful tool for characterizing surfaces with atomic-scale resolution.
-By applying a bias between a conducting tip and surface, electrons are extracted from or injected into the surface via quantum tunneling.
-Measuring the tunneling current provides energy-resolved electronic structure information about the surface.
+By applying a voltage bias between a conducting tip and a surface, electrons are extracted from or injected into the surface via quantum tunneling.
+Measuring the tunneling current provides energy-resolved electronic-structure information about the material.
 Additionally, STM images can be Fourier transformed to obtain momentum-space data.
-Below is a picture of an STM tip, together with a piezoelectric motor that moves the tip.
+Here is a time-lapse of the construction of our STM.